typpo/ad-detector/README.md

 ## Running from source

+Start by running `./setup_hardlinks`.

-Run `./setup_hardlinks` before you load the Chrome or Firefox plugins.
-This will connect the generic code in `src/` to the proper locations in the browser-specific subdirectories.
-To make changes to injected code, you only need to edit in `src/` directly.
-They have to be hardlinks because browsers won't follow symlinks.
+The hardlinks connect generic code in `src/` to the proper locations in browser-specific subdirectories (browsers won't follow symlinks).
+To make changes to injected code, you only need to edit files under `src/`.

+Next, run the extension locally in your browser of choice.
+For Chrome, go to chrome://extensions, enable developer mode, and load the `chrome/` directory.
+For Firefox, set up your sdk and run `cfx run` in the `firefox/` directory.

 ## Contributing

 I value contributions.
 Looking for an easy way to get involved?
-Add a [rule](https://github.com/typpo/ad-detector/blob/master/src/rules.js) for a site currently not covered by AdDetector.
+Add a [rule](https://github.com/typpo/ad-detector/blob/master/src/rules.js) for a site currently not covered by AdDetector, or check out the issues page.
 Please open pull requests on this Github repository.

 ## License (MIT)